benders/plugin-images/mysql-plugin/README.md

 # The New Relic MySQL Plugin

 This is the New Relic Plugin for monitoring MySQL databases.
-It is the same one that can be found in Plugin Central at [https://rpm.newrelic.com/accounts/1/plugins/directory/52](https://rpm.newrelic.com/accounts/1/plugins/directory/52)
+It is the same one that can be found in [Plugin Central](https://rpm.newrelic.com/plugins).

 # How to use this image